Estrogen-Rocks/estrogen-rocks.github.io/fem.md

   <summary>Femgen - Click to Expand</summary>
   This document is the sticky of a general thread directed towards feminine males who wish to augment their appearance or delay twink death.
 However, this is also a great resource for transgirls.

-  It has sections on makeup, skincare, fitness, and skin care.
+  It has sections on makeup, skincare, and fitness.

   [https://docs.google.com/document/d/1fdgq_JggagjFjSKI2YbiB6FTkzwTZYGn99gFN0EwyRY/view](https://docs.google.com/document/d/1fdgq_JggagjFjSKI2YbiB6FTkzwTZYGn99gFN0EwyRY/view)

   Note: It is recommended to change the document mode to `Viewing` as without that you get to see any troll suggestions or edits.